 - Zoom: we left out video conference software from the main article as we’ve all got bored with those over the past couple of years.
 But if you’re interested then our app of choice is Zoom.
 But sometimes we use Microsoft Teams and other times even good ol’ Skype works well enough.
 Actually, we’re pretty agnostic on this one – as long as there’s decent video resolution and as few jarring robotic noises as possible then fine.

-We can’t really say for sure if the work paradigm has permanently veered towards remote work.
+We can’t say for sure if the paradigm has permanently shifted towards remote work.
 But what we can say is that we’re remote working pretty harmoniously at the moment, sometimes from separate continents (see some more articles below).
 There’s always room for improvement though and we’re always looking for new and helpful tools to help us work better.
 Wherever we are.
 If you know of anything good then let us know in the comments.

 Leave a Reply